Search

 • Furniture (25-45%).

 The percent value refers to the amount of light that a surface reflects relative to the amount that falls on the surface.
+To minimize glare, consider using work surfaces (such as the desk or documents) that are matte (less reflective) where possible.

 Surface reflectance of objects

 In addition, light fixtures that are too widely spaced or wrongly positioned can create shadows.
-Objects between the light fixture and work being done can block the light and cast shadows.
+Objects between the light fixture and the work being done can block the light and cast shadows.
 Likewise, workers sitting with their backs to windows, with light fixtures directly overhead or to the rear, cast shadows on their own work surfaces.

 How do you test and correct for insufficient light problems?